wso2/docs-is/en/docs/develop/writing-a-custom-policy-info-point.md

     JDBC connection (e.g.,
     `          mysql-connector-java-5.1.10-bin.jar         ` ).

-6. Additionally, you can configure new datasources using **deployment.toml** file found in the
+6. Optionally, you can configure new datasources using **deployment.toml** file found in the
     `           <IS_HOME>/repository/conf/        `
     directory.